aws-solutions/live-streaming-on-aws-with-amazon-s3/README.md

 Before you launch the solution, you must create a MediaStore IAM Role and associated policy to allow MediaStore access to Amazon CloudWatch.
 The solution will launch successfully but without this Role the Amazon CloudWatch Dashboard deployed as part of the solution will not work.
 This is a one-time requirement, once created the role will authorize logging for all MediaStore Containers (if enabled).
 For details please see the [MediaStore documentation](https://docs.aws.amazon.com/mediastore/latest/ug/incident-response.html)

 ## Deployment
 The solution can be deployed through the CloudFormation template available on the [solution home page](https://aws.amazon.com/solutions/live-streaming-on-aws/).

 ## Creating a custom build

 ### Prerequisites:
 * [AWS Command Line Interface](https://aws.amazon.com/cli/)
 * Node.js 12.x or later
-* AWS CDK 1.73.0
+* AWS CDK 1.102.0

 The are 2 options for deploying the solution: using the CDK deployment tools or running the build script to generate a CFN template and the packaged lambda code.

 ### Options 1: Deploying through the CDK.
-This option simply follows the standard CDK deployment process, for easy of use we have included the deployment/build-cdk-deploy.sh BASH script that will run the lambda unit tests, run the cdk unit tests and then run `cdk deploy` in the source/cdk folder.
+This options simply flollows the standard CDK deployment process, for easy of use we have included the deployment/build-cdk-deploy.sh BASH script that will run the lambda unit tests, run the cdk unit tests and then run `cdk deploy` in the source/cdk folder.
 You will need to run `cdk bootstrap` before you run cdk deply the first time to setup the cdk resource in your AWS account.
 Details on using the CDK can be found [here].

 1. Download or clone the repo and make the required changes to the source code.
 2. installl the dependecies for the lambda function and construct.